 Toray Science Foundation

-Toray Science and Technology Prizes were awarded to Dr. Kouji Matsushima and Dr. Kyoko Nozaki respectively.
+In February 2022, the Toray Science Foundation chose the latest recipients for the 62nd Toray Science and Technology Prizes, Toray Science and Technology Grants, and 53rd Toray Science Education Prizes.
+The presentation ceremony held in March 2022 was the first in three years.
+Toray Science and Technology Prizes were awarded to Dr. Ryoichiro Kageyama and Dr. Toru Okabe respectively.
 They and the science educators who were awarded Toray Science Education Prize received certificates, medals, and prize money.
-Grants totaling 130 million yen were awarded to 10 recipients of Science and Technology Grants.
+Grants totaling 130 million yen were awarded to 11 recipients of Science and Technology Grants.

 Malaysia Toray Science Foundation (MTSF)